About Sandakphu - The Experience

 Where to stay at Sandakphu

-There are GTA Trekkers Huts in Sandkphu which are quite popular with tourists and trekkers.
-But they provide basic accommodations only.
-Visit a GTA Tourism Office and make a booking in a GTA lodge.
+There is a GTA Lodge in Sandkphu which is quite popular with tourists and trekkers.
+Accommodation and service is quite basic though (often only a caretaker manages the operation).
+You need to visit a GTA Tourism Office and book a GTA lodge (there is no online booking system).
 You will find address and contact info of GTA tourism offices here: Darjeeling Tourist Information Centers

-There are also several other private hotels here.
-One of my personal favorites is Hotel Sherpa Chalet
+There are also several private hotels here.
+One of the popular ones is Hotel Sherpa Chalet

 How to reach Sandakphu